-As time wore on, my brother and I wanted to rekindle the tradition and we made a decision to not allow our sadness to keep us from singing.
+As time wore on, my brother and I wanted to rekindle the tradition.
+Now that we had families of our own, we wanted to make new memories.
+We refused to allow the sadness of the past to prevent us from singing.
 Sometimes, that’s all it takes.

-That wasn’t the case this year.
+That wasn’t the case this time around.

 Don’t Be The Innkeeper